unixpickle/Benchmarks/README.md

 ### Loops

 Some looping mechanisms are better than others.
 For instance, creating an array with 10000 consecutive integers and then iterating over them is *not* an efficient way to loop.
+But don't worry, in Python 2 I avoid using `range()` for large loops in favor of `xrange()`.

 ### Function calls

 Function calls have overhead.
-In C with optimizations, this overhead is pretty low.
+In C with optimizations, this overhead is pretty low and sometimes even non-existant (with inlining).
 However, in other languages like Python and Ruby, function calls may be rather expensive.

 ### Arithmetic